Kahsolt/Universal-Confusable-Perturbations/README.md

 # CURRENTLY STILL WORKING ON ...

-​    As far as I know, the concept of [Universal Adversarial Perturbations](https://arxiv.org/abs/1610.08401) stems from the DeepFool method, which optimizes one **common pertubation** (shaped like a single image, a.k.a. adversarial texture) so that most of images `x` in dataset `X` would be misclassified by the victim model `f` when this pertubation `dx` is added to as a noise signal, i.e. : `∀x∈X. P[f(x + dx) != y] -> 1`.
-It usually achieves this goal by leading the model to predict **another class** (either intended or not), However, this universal pertubation might still somehow contain information about this certain dataset.
+​    As far as I know, the concept of [Universal Adversarial Perturbations](https://arxiv.org/abs/1610.08401) stems from the DeepFool method, which optimizes one **common perturbation** (shaped like a single image, a.k.a. adversarial texture) so that most of images `x` in dataset `X` would be misclassified by the victim model `f` when this perturbation `dx` is added to as a noise signal, i.e. : `∀x∈X. P[f(x + dx) != y] -> 1`.
+It usually achieves this goal by leading the model to predict **another class** (either intended or not), However, this universal perturbation might still somehow contain information about this certain dataset.

 ​    Now we consider of what if we **set the optimizing target to a uniform distribution**.
 That's to say: `∀x∈X. P[f(x + dx)] ~ U[0, 1]`.
 Intuitively we are searching for a **Universal Confusable Perturbation (UCP)** such that when added to a benign image, the victim classification model hesitates to make decisions.